-А few churches have unusual towers or spires including Little Dunmow's separate thin turret, Wareside's octagonal bell tower and High Wych's thin circular spire.
-The spires of two churches in adjacent each have a 'sanctus' bell, high up on the outside of the spire - an uncommon design feature.
+Α few churches have unusual towers or spires including Little Dunmow's separate thin turret, Wareside's octagonal bell tower and High Wych's thin circular spire.
+The spires of two churches in adjacent uncommon design feature.

+on the outside of the spire - an